 I’ve gotten the taste for Islay whisky and I think I’m done for.
 Seriously, not in a million years did this bourbon drinker think that she would crave the smoke.
 But here we are.
 To be fair I’ve had very few Islay whiskies, but the ones I’ve had…have done a great job in converting me.
-If you’re not familiar with Islay whisky, I’ll give you a brief wiki fueled lesson.
+If you’re not familiar with Islay whisky, I’ll give you a brief wiki-fueled lesson.

 Islay Whisky: A whisky made on Islay.
 Boom…just dropped a knowledge bomb!

-Lets get into Ardbeg.
+Let us get into Ardbeg.

 Ardbeg is a distillery on the Isle of Islay.
 It’s owned by Louis Vuitton Moet Hennessy.
 The distillery began producing whisky in 1798 and saw commercial production in 1815.
-According to wiki, Ardbeg is considered to be amongst the peatiest of whiskies.
+According to the wiki, Ardbeg is considered to be amongst the peatiest of whiskies.
 They seldom release whisky with age statements and they don’t chill-filter.
 From what I’m gathering, Ardbeg releases an annual whisky for Ardbeg day on June 2nd.
 Which celebrates the distillery’s opening day.
-This year Grooves is to transport us back to the summer of love during the 60’s, saying they are rolling back the years to an Islay time gone by – back to village of Peat & Love.
+This year Grooves is to transport us back to the summer of love during the ’60s, saying they are rolling back the years to an Islay time gone by – back to the village of Peat & Love.
 Part of this whisky has been matured in re-toasted in red wine casks.
-I quite like when whisky is matured in toasted barrels.
+I quite like it when whisky is matured in toasted barrels.
 I think it makes for some delicious flavour.
 The casks were charred heavily which produces grooves in the wood resulting in some pretty intense flavouring.
-Non chill-filtered at 51.6% ABV or 103 proof.
-My bro on instagram @damnfinedram sent me this sample and I am super thankful he did.
-This is like sniffing and sipping campfire.
+Non-chill-filtered at 51.6% ABV or 103 proof.
+My bro on Instagram @damnfinedram sent me this sample and I am super thankful he did.
+This is like sniffing and sipping a campfire.
 I am always amazed at how something can smell sweet and smokey at the same time.
 I was blown away, almost literally.
 Groves has most certainly taken my palate to unknown taste territory.
 My first Ardbeg and not to be my last.

 Mia Wallace said it best…’I said god damn, god damn”.